Dewanganpankaj/heart-disease-prediction-/README.md

-# heart-disease-prediction-
+# Heart-Disease-Prediction
-on perticular data check any person is suffering from heart disease or not
+A project that predicts whether a person is suffering from heart disease or not.